redhat-openshift-ecosystem/provider-certification-plugins/README.md

 # OPCT Plugins

-Plugins used by [OPCT project](https://github.com/redhat-openshift-ecosystem/provider-certification-tool) to validate OpenShift/OKD installations.
+Plugins used by [OPCT project](https://github.com/redhat-openshift-ecosystem/opct) to validate OpenShift/OKD installations.

+Plugins are steps used by OPCT, backed by Sonobuoy, to create a workflow.

-To get started, please check the [User Documentation](https://redhat-openshift-ecosystem.github.io/provider-certification-tool/user/) of [OPCT project](https://github.com/redhat-openshift-ecosystem/provider-certification-tool).
+To get started, please check the [User Documentation](https://redhat-openshift-ecosystem.github.io/opct/user/) of [OPCT project](https://github.com/redhat-openshift-ecosystem/opct).